These comments are submitted on behalf of the following organizations:

 OSMRE seeks comment on a proposed approach to addressing the placement of coal combustion wastes in active and abandoned coal mines.
 The agency, after summarizing the recommendations of the National Academies of Science for development of an enforceable set of federal standards addressing characterization of coal combustion residues (CCRs), comprehensive site characterization, site-specific management plants, minimization of hydration of CCRs, design of monitoring systems to enable detection of any potential movement of CCR-associated contaminants, site-specific performance standards tailored to address potential environmental problems associated with CCR disposal, and a requirement that placement in abandoned mine workings be subject to the same enforceable standards as those for active mines, proposes an approach that fails to meet the recommended requirements in all respects.

-Instead, while inviting comment on “how these recommendations should be implemented, i.e., how we should revise the regulations implementing Titles IV and V of SMCRA to regulate the placement of CCBs on active and abandoned coal minesites and what type of guidance documents we should issue, if any[,]” OSMRE outlines an approach which does not address the recommendations of the National Academies of Science, but instead proposes simply to “identify the permit application requirements and performance standards in our existing regulations in 30 CFR Chapter VII that apply to the use and disposal of CCBs in mines.”
+Instead, while inviting comment on how these recommendations should be implemented, i.e., how we should revise the regulations implementing Titles IV and V of SMCRA to regulate the placement of CCBs on active and abandoned coal minesites and what type of guidance documents we should issue, if any[,] OSMRE outlines an approach which does not address the recommendations of the National Academies of Science, but instead proposes simply to identify the permit application requirements and performance standards in our existing regulations in 30 CFR Chapter VII that apply to the use and disposal of CCBs in mines.
 This approach is at variance with the recommendations of the National Academies of Science and is underprotective of public health and the environment.
-The answer to the question posed by the agency, which is “whether our existing permit application requirements and performance standards are sufficient to ensure proper management of CCBs,” is a resounding “no,” as is reflected in the pages that follow.
+The answer to the question posed by the agency, which is whether our existing permit application requirements and performance standards are sufficient to ensure proper management of CCBs, is a resounding no, as is reflected in the pages that follow.

 Summary of Comments

-The proposed approach to regulation of placement of coal combustion wastes (called “coal combustion residues” by the NAS and “coal combustion by-products” by OSMRE in its proposal) that is outlined in the Advance Notice of Proposed Rulemaking almost entirely fails to address the recommendations of the National Academies of Science.
+The proposed approach to regulation of placement of coal combustion wastes (called coal combustion residues by the NAS and coal combustion by-products by OSMRE in its proposal) that is outlined in the Advance Notice of Proposed Rulemaking almost entirely fails to address the recommendations of the National Academies of Science.
 Rather than developing a specific set of regulations that require characterization of the waste and of the site, a plan for management and performance standards as well as monitoring to demonstrate achievement of the goals, OSMRE proposes to rely on the existing permitting and performance standards that were neither designed nor intended for management of wastes generated by combustion of the coal.

 After reviewing the limitations on the use of the 1977 Surface Mining Control and Reclamation Act as the primary vehicle for regulation of use or disposal of coal combustion wastes (CCWs, used interchangeably in these comments with CCRs) at coal mining operations, commenters review the NAS recommendations in depth and recommend a procedural and substantive approach to management of CCWs at mines.
 In sum: